 Design your mobile app in such a way that the user can predict what each function will do.
-In other words, users should be able to see an element and understand its function.
-Make your interface elements easy to understand.
+In other words, users should be able to see an element and easily understand its function.
+Make your interface elements intuitive.

 Users tend to love apps they feel they have a command over, so give them that sense of control!

 🔙 Prioritize Creating a Back Button that Actually Works

 A great back button is the backbone of your app’s functionality.
 Remember, there are many ways to go forward, but only one way to go back!

 Ensure the “back” button in a multi-step navigation process doesn’t directly take you back to the home screen.
 That wouldn’t be user-friendly.